Where to go in the USA

 Immerse yourself in the authentic American experience by visiting the Capital Region.
 From the memorable monuments of Washington, DC to the beautiful beaches and majestic mountains of Maryland and Virginia, history and natural beauty abound.

 By any stretch Texas is big.
 By far the largest of the 'lower states', it stretches 1000 miles across and even longer north to south.
-Its past as an independent nation has given Texans a sense of pride and freedom, evident by the state flag that still bears the Lone Star, emblem of the Republic.
+Its past as an independent nation has given Texans a sense of pride and freedom, evident by the state flag that still bears the Lone Star.

 Hawaii’s green valleys, awe-inspiring cliffs and pristine beaches fronted by fiery volcanoes are something of a jewel in the brilliant blue of the Pacific.
 Home to dreadlocked surfers and wide-eyed beachgoers alike, there’s a luxury hideaway to suit everyone.